 Nick Pivot has lived his life as a writer, auto worker and musician in the motor city and has encapsulated all of his experience in his whimsical, country-fused debut EP Detroitville.

-The Electric Rag Band is a father and son duo from Tulsa, Oklahoma who have a knack for fusing many types of roots genres into a natural sounding Americana stomp.
-My Side is the latest release from the group and it features original and entertaining songs.
+The Electric Rag Band is a father and son duo from Tulsa who have a knack for fusing many types of roots genres into a natural sounding Americana stomp.
+My Side is their latest release and it features original and entertaining songs.

 The first posthumous album by Johnny Cash, American V: A Hundred Highways was released as the fifth in the series of “American Recordings” albums.
 This haunting and beautiful album features songs recorded in the months immediately preceding Cash’s death in 2003.